psychemedia/island-storynotes/week_down/shrinking of week down legend.md

 > On the top of St. Catherine's is a light house, and a beacon, neither of which are now used.
 The tower serves, in the day time, for an excellent landmark ; it being near eight hundred feet above the level of the sea at low water.
 A small part of the chapel is remaining ; it is in form an octagon, and by some called the hermitage, from - the circumstance of a priest's having formerly immured himself in it from the world.

+On descending from the St Catherine's Down, Hassell's attention was grabbed by a rather amusing scene:

+> When we descended the hill [St Catherine's Down, going towards Niton], an odd circumstance attracted our notice, which though trivial in itself, we mention, as it may appear as singular to our readers as it did to us.
+It being bar veil time, a cheerfulness and jollity seemed to prevail at a farm-house we passed at the bottom of the hill, which did not extend to the whole of the inhabitants ; for we observed that a fine game cock and his feathered mate walked about in a melancholy mood.
+Instead of " proudly strutting before his dame to the stack, or the barn door," as the cock described by Milton did, poor Chanticleer went slowly on, with a large piece of flat stick fastened to his breast, followed by his solitary companion, dame Partlet, who had a clog tied to her leg, of the same kind as those fixed on the legs of horses, though not fo large.
+And this was done we found to prevent their entering the fields, and committing depredations on the newly reaped corn.
+We soon after saw several others hampered nearly in the same manner.— A sight at once so droll and so novel, afforded us no little entertainment.
+>
+> From St. Catherine’s we crossed the common fields to Niton, which is frequently termed Crab Niton, from the great number of crabs found on that coast.
+The want of a good road to this village makes the visiting it very inconvenient to travellers.

-He also relates, at pp207-8, a curious tale regarding the local atmospheric conditions out in the bay compared to the shoreline:
+Hassell also relates, at pp207-8, a curious tale regarding the local atmospheric conditions out in the bay compared to the shoreline:

-> hen we sat out from Knowle a storm seemed to be pending in the horizon ; and by the time we had reached St. Lawrence we heard several claps of thunder.
+> When we sat out from Knowle a storm seemed to be pending in the horizon ; and by the time we had reached St. Lawrence we heard several claps of thunder.
 As every incident which tended to produce picturesque effects instantly attracted our attention, we cast our eyes towards the sea, in order to observe whether any alteration had taken place on its smooth surface ; when, to our great surprise, we plainly perceived a vessel, within eight miles of the shore, labouring under the effects of the storm, and apparently in the greatest distress.
-And what was extremely striking was, that though the sea where the vessel happened to be, rolled (as it is commonly termed,) mountains high, yet not a breath of that air, which was there so tempestuous, ruffled the water on the beach beneath us.- An operation of Nature that had never before fallen under our inspection; and we greatly regretted not having with us some ingenious painter, in the marine line, to take an exact representation of it .
+And what was extremely striking was, that though the sea where the vessel happened to be, rolled (as it is commonly termed,) mountains high, yet not a breath of that air, which was there so tempestuous, ruffled the water on the beach beneath us.- An operation of Nature that had never before fallen under our inspection; and we greatly regretted not having with us some ingenious painter, in the marine line, to take an exact representation of it.

+*From a similiar spot, in "Back of the Wight"??, tales told of seeing mackerel down in the bay around Chale.*

 A few years later in [*The history of the Isle of Wight; military, ecclesiastical, civil, & natural*](https://archive.org/details/historyofisleofw00warniala/page/180/mode/2up), 1795, pp180-5, Richard Warner seems more believing of the legend, as well as being supportive of the idea that some of the downs are rising, rather than others sinking: